ismoz/dynlib/docs/dsl_macros_and_functions.md

 - Time (`t`)
 - Aux variables (by name)
 - User-defined functions
-- All built-in math functions and scalar macros
+- All built-in math functions, scalar macros, and generator comprehensions
 - Lag notation (if applicable)

 ### Available in Aux Variables